Narwallets/meta-pool/docs/index.md

 The liquidity pool gets NEAR after the waiting period.
 The pool has now 100_500 NEAR.

 As the N/S-liq-pool operates, the NEAR amount grows, as Dave’s shares value.
-With each operation G-SKASH tokens are also minted, and Dave and the oter providers get G-SKASH tokens besides the fees.
+With each operation G-SKASH tokens are also minted, and Dave and the other providers get G-SKASH tokens besides the fees.

 -------------------------